--7- Description of of Risk: • Cause: Demo graphic & finar ncial pressure s requiring IJB to deliver transf ormational system change which helps to meet its strategic priorities.
-Event: Failure to deliver tran sformation an nd sustainable sys stems change Consequence : people not re eceiving the be est health and so cial care outco omes Strategic Prior rity: All Leadership Team Owner: Lead for Strategy and Performance Risk Rating: ow/medium/high h/very high HIGH Rationale for Risk Rating: IMPACT Almost Recognition of the known demographic curve & financial challenges, which mean existing capacity may struggle This is the overall risk - each of our transformation programme work streams are also risk assessed with some programmes being a higher risk than others.
-Certain Likely ✓ Given current situation with increased demand and staffing pressures there might be times when it is likely that transformational projects delivery may be delayed.
-Strategy and Transformation Team is currently carrying 40% vacancy rates, meaning that not all Leadership Team Objectives for 2021/22 have been fully progressed.
-Possible Rationale for Risk Appetite: Unlikely The IJB has some appetite for risk relating to testing change and being innovative.
-The IJB has no to minimal appetite for harm happening to people - however this is balanced with a recognition of the risk of harm happening to people in the future if no action or transformation is taken.
-Rare Although some transformation activity has speeded up due to necessity during the covid period, other planned activity such as plans to increase staff attendance has not been possible as a direct result LIKELIHOOD Negligible Minor Moderate Major Extreme of Covid implications.
-Risk Movemen nt: (increase/de nge) NGE 30.11.2021 Controls: Mitigating Actions: Board a and IJB and its C ly Reporting o Committees) of Leadership eport · ecutive Programme dit & Performance Programme management approach being taken across whole of the Partnership Transformation team all trained in Managing Successful Programmes methodology Regular reporting of progress on programmes and projects to Executive Programme Board Increased frequency of governance processes Executive Programme Board now meeting fortnightly and creation of huddle delivery models.
-A number of plans and frameworks have been developed to underpin our transformation activity across our wider system including: Primary Care Improvement Plan, Action 15 Plan and Immunisation Blueprint, all of these are being revised in light of Covid and future priorities. udit and Perform ee Reporting roach supported by / an evaluation framework Gaps in assurance:
+Description of Risk:

+Cause: Demographic & financial pressures requiring JB to deliver transformational system change which helps to meet its strategic priorities.

+Event: Failure to deliver transformation and sustainable systems change.
+Consequence: people not receiving the best health and social care outcomes Strategic Priority: All Leadership Team Owner: Lead for Strategy and Performance Risk Rating: low/medium/high/very high HIGH Rationale for Risk Rating: Recognition of the known demographic curve & financial challenges, which mean existing capacity IMPACT may struggle This is the overall risk - each of our transformation programme work streams are also risk assessed with some programmes being a higher risk than others.
+Almost Given current situation with increased demand and staffing pressures there might be times when it Certain is likely that transformational projects delivery may be delayed.
+Likely Rationale for Risk Appetite: • The JB has some appetite for risk relating to testing change and being innovative.
+The JJB has no to minimal appetite for harm happening to people - however this is balanced with a Possible recognition of the risk of harm happening to people in the future if no action or transformation is taken.
+Although some transformation activity has speeded up due to necessity during the covid period, other Unlikely planned activity such as plans to increase staff attendance has not been possible as a direct result of Covid implications.
+Rare LIKELIHOOD Negligible Minor Moderate Major Extreme Risk Movement: (increase/decrease/no change) NO CHANGE 21.02.2022 Controls: Mitigating Actions: Governance Structure and Process (Leadership Team Daily Huddles/Executive Programme Programme management approach being taken across whole of the Partnership Board and JJB and its Committees) Transformation team all trained in Managing Successful Programmes methodology Quarterly Reporting of Leadership Team Objectives to Risk, Audit & Performance Regular reporting of progress on programmes and projects to Executive Programme Board Committee Increased frequency of governance processes Executive Programme Board now meeting Annual Performance Report fortnightly and creation of huddle delivery models.
+External and Internal Audit A number of plans and frameworks have been developed to underpin our transformation activity across our wider system including: Primary Care Improvement Plan, Action 15 Plan and Immunisation Blueprint, all of these are being revised in light of Covid and future priorities.
+Restructure of Strategy and Transformation Team which includes an increase in the number of Programme and Project Managers will help mitigate the risk of services not meeting required standards.

-- IJB oversight - Board Assurance and Escalation Framework process - Internal Audit has undertaken a detailed audit of our transformation programme.
-All recommendations from this audit have now been actioned. - The Medium-Term Financial Framework prioritises transformation activity that could deliver cashable savings - The Medium-Term Financial Framework, Portfolio Management Approach aims and principles, and Programme of Transformation have been mapped to demonstrate overall alignment to strategic plan. - Our ability to evidence the impact of our transformation: documenting results from evaluations and reviewing results from evaluations conducted elsewhere allows us to determine what works when seeking to embed new models.
+Assurances: Gaps in assurance: Risk, Audit and Performance Committee Reporting Robust Programme Management approach supported by an evaluation framework IJB oversight Board Assurance and Escalation Framework process Internal Audit has undertaken a detailed audit of our transformation programme.
+All recommendations from this audit have now been actioned.
+The Medium-Term Financial Framework prioritises transformation activity that could deliver cashable savings The Medium-Term Financial Framework, Portfolio Management Approach aims and principles, and Programme of Transformation have been mapped to demonstrate overall alignment to strategic plan.
+Current performance: Comments: The agreed Leadership Team objectives are placing a renewed focus on how we structure our resource.